kusakusakusa/rails6boilerplate/README.md

 * deployment rake task should check for `config/<ENV>.rb` and allow user to choose, instead of asking
 * Use packer instead of provisioner scripts
 * Add monitoring to instances
+* rspec check for response_code before response.status for faster debug
+* add taggable

+dockerize

+git_clone.sh
+git_pull.sh

+NOTE: production should try code build, which needs dockerizing the rails image update readme on tfstate ad log buckets to be used for production too git_clone.sh git_pull.sh bootstrap.sh (script to be run on all interations like apt-get install) creates database in server for staging wordpress setup

+read up on webpack
+how to do chunking
+what is imports loader doing
+what is provide plugin in webpack use fontawesome-free npm instead of vendor files